elsms/Closed-Vehicle-Routing-Problem/README.md

 * Verona: €15

 # Methodology
+The goal of the analysis is to determine the optimal routes that serve all customers while minimizing total travel distance, computed using OpenStreetMap (OSM) data.
+To ensure feasibility and robustness, several modeling considerations are required.
+* High-demand customers whose requirements exceed a single vehicle’s capacity are split into **virtual nodes** with smaller demands.
+This allows Google OR-Tools to allocate multiple vehicles to serve those customers without violating capacity constraints.
+* **Subtour elimination** is handled automatically by Google OR-Tools by enforcing that all vehicles return to the depot after completing their assigned routes.
+Multi-trips are not permitted, meaning vehicles cannot return to the depot to reload once dispatched.

-Several solution strategies were implemented.
+Several solution strategies are implemented to evaluate and improve routing performance.

 #### 1. Heuristic Approach
-An initial feasible solution was implemented using a **nearest neighbour constructive heuristic**, implemented in OR-Tools via the `PATH_CHEAPEST_ARC` strategy.
-The first solution was then refined using the `GUIDED_LOCAL_SEARCH` metaheuristic to escape poor local optima and reduce total travel distance by encouraging the solver to explore alternatives.
+An initial feasible solution is implemented using a **nearest neighbour constructive heuristic**, implemented in OR-Tools via the `PATH_CHEAPEST_ARC` strategy.
+The first solution is then refined using the `GUIDED_LOCAL_SEARCH` metaheuristic to escape poor local optima and reduce total travel distance by encouraging the solver to explore alternatives.

 #### 2. Metaheuristic Strategies
-Starting from the first solution, additional improvement strategies available in OR-Tools were used, including:
+Starting from the first solution, additional improvement strategies available in OR-Tools are used, including:
 * `TABU_SEARCH`
 * `SIMULATED_ANNEALING`
 * `AUTOMATIC`
 * `GREEDY_DESCENT`
+*
 #### 3. Cluster-first, Route-second Model
-A **cluster-first, route-second approach** was also explored.
-Customers were first grouped into clusters based on geographical proximity, after which the nearest neighbour heuristic was applied within each cluster to generate routes.
-The procedure was then repeated using demand-based clustering, enabling a comparison between spatial and demand-driven solutions.
+A **cluster-first, route-second approach** is also explored.
+Customers are first grouped into clusters based on geographical proximity, after which the nearest neighbour heuristic is applied within each cluster to generate routes.
+The procedure is then repeated using demand-based clustering, enabling a comparison between spatial and demand-driven solutions.

 # Key Findings
+The total demand is 1517.

+* The initial heuristic solution serves all customers with a total travel distance of 9,229 km while delivering 1,517 pallets.
+The same objective value is obatined when applying the `GUIDED_LOCAL_SEARCH` improvement, indicating that the heuristic solution is already near-optimal in terms of total distance.
+* Although the second solution, obtained through metaheuristic refinement, produces routes with slightly different structures, the overall results stay the same.
+* Clustering by closeness

 The visualization in QGIS is available in the [folder](Visualization-in-QGIS).

 # Conclusion